 If session_id is omitted, the MCP server may generate one for the lifetime of the server process.

-node --versionQVERIS_API_KEY is set correctlytool_id came from a prior discoveryget_tools_by_ids to inspect the tool before callingparams_to_tool is valid JSONIf direct npx execution fails in some clients, wrap with cmd /c:
+node --versionQVERIS_API_KEY is set correctlytool_id came from a prior discoveryinspect to inspect the tool before callingparams_to_tool is a valid objectIf direct npx execution fails in some clients, wrap with cmd /c:

 {